XM23-Pipeline-CPU/XM23-CPU/README.md

 2 - Run in Debug Mode
 3 - Modify print settings
 ```
-"Run until end of memory" will execute all instructions (or data if you have written poor code), starting from the address specified in the S9 record of your XME, all the way to address location #FFBE.
-The reason that this function does not execute up to #FFFE is learned about more "XM23 Architecture - Memory" but has to do with those memory locations being reserved for interrupt handlers.
+"Run until end of memory" will execute all instructions (or data if you have written poor code), starting from the address specified in the S9 record of your XME, all the way to address location 0xFFBE.
+The reason that this function does not execute up to 0xFFFE is learned about more "XM23 Architecture - Memory" but has to do with those memory locations being reserved for interrupt handlers.

 "Run in Debug Mode" will prompt the user with a new, much more extensive menu for running the code with all debugger options available.
 This will be expanded upon more soon.